stanley255/petrinet/README.md

 ## GRAPHICS SIMULATOR OF PETRINETS

-Small Java application that I created for my Object Oriented Programming Class (B-OOP)
+Java application that I created for my Object Oriented Programming Class (B-OOP)
 ## What I Learned
 * basic concepts of OOP
 * how to write code that is easier to extend